Access to CC-IN2P3

 read the Charters for the use of resources

-- fill in the application form and print the final PDF document;
+fill in the application form on CC Sign Up and print the final PDF document

-sign and have your responsibles (czar and lab director) sign the document;
+sign and have your responsibles (account czar and lab director) sign the document

-- submit a request to user support attaching the scan of the signed document.
+submit (or ask your account czar to send) a request to user support attaching the scan of the signed document.